 - Fosters a 'No Blame' environment that encourages pupils to tell a teacher / responsible adult immediately if they encounter any material that makes them feel uncomfortable; - Ensures pupils and staff know what to do if they find inappropriate web material i.e. to switch off monitor and report the URL to the teacher or System Manager. - Ensures pupils and staff know what to do if there is a cyber-bullying incident; - Ensures all pupils know how to report abuse; - Has a clear, progressive Online Safety education programme throughout all Key Stages, built on LA / Lancashire/ national guidance.
-Pupils are taught a range of skills and behaviours appropriate to their age and experience, such as: - $\circ$ $\;$ to STOP and THINK before they CLICK $\;$ - $\circ \quad$ to discriminate between fact, fiction and opinion; - o to develop a range of strategies to validate and verify information before accepting its accuracy; - to skim and scan information;
+Pupils are taught a range of skills and behaviours appropriate to their age and experience, such as: - $\circ$ $\;$ to STOP and THINK before they CLICK $\;$ - to discriminate between fact, fiction and opinion; - to develop a range of strategies to validate and verify information before accepting its accuracy; - o to skim and scan information; - to be aware that the author of a web site / page may have a particular bias or purpose and to develop skills to recognise what that may be; - o to know some search engines / web sites that are more likely to bring effective results; - to know how to narrow down or refine a search; - [for older pupils] to understand how search engines work; - to understand 'Netiquette' behaviour when using an online environment / email, i.e. be polite, no bad or abusive language or other inappropriate behaviour; keeping personal information private; - to understand how photographs can be manipulated and how web content can attract the wrong sort of attention;

-- to be aware that the author of a web site / page may have a particular bias or purpose and to develop skills to recognise what that may be; - $\circ$ to know some search engines / web sites that are more likely to bring effective results; - o to know how to narrow down or refine a search; - o [for older pupils] to understand how search engines work; - to understand 'Netiquette' behaviour when using an online environment / email, i.e. be polite, no bad or abusive language or other inappropriate behaviour; keeping personal information private; - to understand how photographs can be manipulated and how web content can attract the wrong sort of attention; - to understand why on-line 'friends' may not be who they say they are and to understand why they should be careful in online environments; - to understand why they should not post or share detailed accounts of their personal lives, contact information, daily routines, photographs and videos and to know how to ensure they have turned-on privacy settings; - o to understand why they must not post pictures or videos of others without their permission; - [for older pupils] to understand why and how some people will 'groom' young people for sexual reasons; - o to know not to download any files such as music files without permission; - $\circ$ to have strategies for dealing with receipt of inappropriate materials; - Ensures that when copying materials from the web, staff and pupils understand issues around plagiarism; how to check copyright and also know that they must observe and respect copyright / intellectual property rights; - Ensures that staff and pupils understand the issues around aspects of the commercial use of the Internet, as age appropriate.
-This may include, risks in pop-ups; buying on-line; on-line gaming / gambling; - Ensures staff know how to encrypt data where the sensitivity requires and that they understand data protection and general ICT security issues linked to their role and responsibilities; - Makes training available annually to staff on the Online Safety education program; - Runs a rolling programme of advice, guidance and training for parents, including: - Information leaflets; in school newsletters; on the school web site; - o demonstrations, practical sessions held at school; - o distribution of 'think u know' for parents' materials - suggestions for safe Internet use at home; - o provision of information about national support sites for parents.
+- to understand why on-line 'friends' may not be who they say they are and to understand why they should be careful in online environments; - to understand why they should not post or share detailed accounts of their personal lives, contact information, daily routines, photographs and videos and to know how to ensure they have turned-on privacy settings; - $\circ$ to understand why they must not post pictures or videos of others without their permission; - [for older pupils] to understand why and how some people will 'groom' young people for sexual reasons; see UKCIS national guidance relating to the consensual and non-consensual sharing of nudes and semi-nudes images and/or videos (formerly referred to as 'sexting') - to know not to download any files such as music files without permission; - $\circ$ to have strategies for dealing with receipt of inappropriate materials; - Ensures that when copying materials from the web, staff and pupils understand issues around plagiarism; how to check copyright and also know that they must observe and respect copyright / intellectual property rights; - Ensures that staff and pupils understand the issues around aspects of the commercial use of the Internet, as age appropriate.
+This may include, risks in pop-ups; buying on-line; on-line gaming / gambling; - Ensures staff know how to encrypt data where the sensitivity requires and that they understand data protection and general ICT security issues linked to their role and responsibilities; - Makes training available annually to staff on the Online Safety education program; - Runs a rolling programme of advice, guidance and training for parents, including: - o Information leaflets; in school newsletters; on the school web site; - o demonstrations, practical sessions held at school; - o distribution of 'think u know' for parents' materials - suggestions for safe Internet use at home; - o provision of information about national support sites for parents.